reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 }
 ```

 This time, we're using the `@EnabledByDefault` annotation.
 That means the feature is enabled and will let its activation strategy decide whether the feature is active or not for a given user.
-We don't need to add `togglz.features.GLOBAL_BOOLEAN_FLAG.enabled: true` to `application.yml` to enable it.
+That means we don't need to add `togglz.features.GLOBAL_BOOLEAN_FLAG.enabled: true` to `application.yml` to enable it.

 We're also using the `@DefaultActivationStrategy` annotation to configure this new feature to use the `GradualActivationStrategy` and configure it to activate the feature for 50% of the users.